We have detailed guidance available for businesses on a wide range of Trading Standards legislation.

 We have detailed guidance available on this legislation and in particular on the information that must be included in any paperwork you issue.
 For further information please visit our advice and guidance page.

 We can also review your paperwork to check that it complies with the legislation.
 Email Trading Standards or speak to our duty office on 01642 526560 to make a request for business advice.
-Alternatively we have produce a sample contract which you can use.
+Alternatively we have produced a sample contract (see link below) which you can use.

 To view the sample documents please select the appropriate link below:

 On occasions we have to deal with matters that may constitute a criminal offence, for which a range of actions may be taken against an individual, partnership or company.
 These matters will be investigated thoroughly to establish all the facts and where appropriate Officers will use their legal powers to enter premises, take samples, inspect and copy records, or seize goods and documents.
 On all occasions we will comply with the Human Rights Act and the Regulation of Investigatory Powers Act.

 At the end of our investigation a decision will be made whether to deal with the matter informally, or whether to follow a more formal course of action that may ultimately lead to prosecution.
 How we reach that decision is explained in the Council's Regulatory Services Enforcement Policy.
 To view our Enforcement Policy please select the link below.